daily Broadcast

 Number one, corruption in Rome was at an all-time high.
 Number two, the philosophies and the religion of the Greeks was at an all-time low.
 On top of that, for the first time ever in world history, there was one language, it was a trade language called Koine Greek of which the New Testament is written in.

 Jesus’ life fulfilled hundreds of prophecies.
+His Messianic teaching.
+The whole book of Matthew is not: I’m a good teacher, this is a good example.
 The whole book of Matthew is filled with prophecy after prophecy after prophecy after prophecy.
 He claimed to be God.
 He said, “I am the King.
 I am the King of the Jews.
 I am the Lord of lords.
 I am coming to usher in a kingdom.”
 And He was never killed.
 Don’t get mad at the Romans and never get mad at a Jew.